-All permission slips need to be completely filled out and can be completed through your child’s online registration.
-You can also download and print a copy of all forms which can be mailed, faxed, or handed in to the Youth Education Program Coordinator by the first day of the program.
+All permission slips need to be completely filled out and returned to Siskiyou Field Institute.
+You can download and print a copy of all forms which can be mailed, faxed, or handed in to the Youth Education Program Coordinator by the first day of the program.

 The Siskiyou Field Institute works hard to keep camp and excursion costs to a minimum while providing high-quality programming.

-If you cancel in writing 21 days or more from the start of the session, you will receive a refund of what you have paid minus the $25 non-refundable deposit (per camp/excursion).
-If you cancel in writing 14-20 days to the start of the session, you will receive a refund of what you have paid minus the $25 non-refundable deposit (per camp/excursion), and $40 late cancel fee.
+If you cancel in writing 14 days or more from the start of the session, you will receive a refund of what you have paid minus the non-refundable deposit (per camp/excursion).
 If you cancel 0-13 days to the start of the session, no refund will be given.

 There are no refunds for late arrival, early departure or disciplinary dismissal from camp.

 If we receive your application after a particular session is full, we will place you on that session’s waiting list and confirm with you via email.
 At that time, we recommend enrolling your child in another open session while keeping them on the waiting list for their first-choice session.
 We usually see a few cancellations each year which means we do enroll campers from our waiting list each summer.